Hero background

 About section

-A healthcare project between hospitals and local communities
+A healthcare project across hospitals and local communities

-In Stone Town, in the island's main hospitals, doctors and nurses work every day with limited resources but great dedication.
-Here, access to healthcare is often a challenge, and the support of people who bring fresh energy and skills becomes truly valuable.
+In Stone Town, in the island's main hospitals, doctors and nurses work hard every day with limited resources.
+Access to healthcare here is often a challenge, and an extra pair of hands really makes a difference.

-The project was created to strengthen the hospitals' everyday work and to give students and young professionals the opportunity to grow through direct experience.
-By taking part, you can choose clinical or nursing activities based on your background, working alongside local staff in consultations, patient support, and prevention activities.
+This project supports the day-to-day work of the hospitals and gives students and young professionals a chance to learn on the ground.
+You can choose between clinical or nursing activities depending on your background, working alongside the local team on patient visits, ward support and prevention work.

 Why participate

-Work alongside doctors and nurses in Stone Town's main wards, observing and contributing to the daily life of a major hospital.
+Work alongside doctors and nurses in the main wards of Stone Town, observing and supporting the day-to-day work of a busy hospital.

-This project is included in Group Solidarity Trip to Zanzibar
+This project is part of Group volunteering trip to Zanzibar

 The Weekly Program